-China has been the undisputed king in manufacturing for many decades.
+China has been the undisputed king as a global manufacturing hub for many decades.
 Its cheap labor costs coupled with excellent infrastructure and logistics made companies from the U.S. and Europe to shift their manufacturing to the Asian country.
 In recent years, the Trump administration has been actively seeking to bring back manufacturing jobs to America and other allied nations and end China’s dominance in the sector.
 The Wuhan coronavirus seems to have triggered what could eventually turn out to be a mass exodus of foreign manufacturers from China.

 According to a recent survey conducted by electronics industry trade group IPC, almost 40 percent of electronic manufacturers feel worse about the impact of coronavirus on their business than they did a month back.
 The survey points out that “China’s economic recovery won’t get kickstarted until May in a best-case scenario, and that is especially true for consumer-driven sectors hammered by the fact that the locals are restricted from travel and are staying home out of fears of infection.
 Discretionary retailers and restaurants face the biggest potential impact,” according to Forbes.